bradfarleigh/gtm-validator/README.md

    $ streamlit run  app.py
    ```

+Run `python _export.py` to dump out a file which contains all scripts which can be loaded to a LLM for analysis

 # Bugs
 * Fix TikTok / FB lookup - we need to match cvt_XXXX_(.*) on the event with customTemplate.TemplateId = $1 and return the customTemplate.name